EXPLAINER: What's the Senate filibuster and why change it? - WTMJ

 According to Senate records dating back to World War I, the number of votes to end filibusters in any two-year Congress never reached 100 until the 2007-2008 sessions.
 It hit a high of 298 in the 2019-2020 Congress, mostly on Trump appointees that Republicans running the Senate were pushing to confirmation.

-In this year’s first five months as of this week, there were already 41 votes to end filibusters, mostly on President Joe Biden’s nominees.
+In this year’s first five months as of this week, there were already 41 votes to end filibusters, mostly on Biden’s nominees.

 WHAT CAN DEMOCRATS DO?